ansarifaisal12/Analyst-Insights/README.md

 The project requires to perform the following tasks:
  Create the metrics according to the metric list.
  Create a dashboard according to the mock-up provided by stakeholders.
+# Tools and Libraries
+This project requires the use of the following tools and libraries:

+Python (v3.x or higher)
+Pandas
+Matplotlib
+Seaborn
+# Steps to Run the Project
+Clone or download the project repository.
+Ensure that you have the necessary tools and libraries installed.
+Run the data_analytics.py file.
+The dashboard and insights will be generated and saved in the output folder as a PNG file.
+# Conclusion
+This project provides a complete data analytics solution to AtliQ Grands to help them regain their market share and revenue.
+The dashboard and insights generated from the data provide valuable information that can be used to make informed business decisions.